Tree pivot-minors and linear rank-width: Introduction

 \begin{theorem}[Adler and Kant\'e~\cite{AdlerK2015}] For every tree $T$, the linear rank-width of a tree~$T$ is equal to the path-width of $T$. \end{theorem}

-\begin{theorem}[Takahashi, Ueno, and Kajitani \cite{Takahashi1994}] Let $G$ be a tree, $k$ be a positive integer, and $v$ be a vertex of $G$.
-Then $G$ has path-width at most $k$ if and only if for every vertex $v$, $G-v$ has at most two connected components with path-width exactly $k$ and all other connected components of $G$ have path-width less than $k$. \end{theorem}
+\begin{theorem}[Takahashi, Ueno, and Kajitani \cite{Takahashi1994}] Let $G$ be a tree and $k$ be a positive integer.
+Then $G$ has path-width at most $k$ if and only if for every vertex $v$, $G-v$ has at most two connected components with path-width exactly $k$ and all other connected components of $G-v$ have path-width less than $k$. \end{theorem}

 \begin{lemma} A tree has linear rank-width at most~$1$ if and only if it is a caterpillar. \end{lemma}

 \begin{proof} Let $T$ be a tree.
 First suppose that $T$ is not a caterpillar.
 Then $T$ contains $S_{2,2,2}$ as an induced subgraph.
 Thus, $T$ contains a vertex $v$ such that $T-v$ contains at least three connected components each containing an edge.
 So, $T-v$ contains three connected components having path-width at least $1$.
 By Theorem~\ref{thm:charpw}, $T$ has path-width at least $2$, and by Theorem~\ref{thm:lrwpwtree}, $T$ has linear rank-width at least $2$.